Welcome to cargo-mutants

 You should also think about cost and capacity constraints in your CI system, and the risk of starving out other users.

-cargo-mutants has no internal scaling constraints to prevent you from setting n
+cargo-mutants has no internal scaling constraints to prevent you from setting n very large, if cost, efficiency and CI capacity are not a concern.

 Sampling mutants

-can be used to run 1% of all the generated mutants for testing cargo-mutants, to get a sense of whether it works or to see how it performs on some tree.
+An option like --shard 1/100 can be used to run 1% of all the generated mutants for testing cargo-mutants, to get a sense of whether it works or to see how it performs on some tree.

 Testing code changed in a diff

 If you're working on a large project or one with a long test suite, you may not want to test the entire codebase every time you make a change.
-You can use cargo-mutants --in-diff
+You can use cargo-mutants --in-diff to test only mutants generated from recently changed code.

-option tests only mutants that overlap with regions changed in the diff.
+The --in-diff DIFF_FILE option tests only mutants that overlap with regions changed in the diff.

-The diff is expected to either have a prefix of b/
+The diff is expected to either have a prefix of b/ on the new filename, which is the format produced by git diff, or no prefix.

-Some ways you could use --in-diff
+Some ways you could use --in-diff:

-. - In CI, or locally, check the diff between the current branch and the base branch of the pull request.
+2. In CI, or locally, check the diff between the current branch and the base branch of the pull request.

 Changes to non-Rust files, or files from which no mutants are produced, are ignored.